-This is a sporting event and people get pretty riled up, including us.
-There's a chance there might be strong language spoken in the heat of the moment.
-But unless you happen to be right near the incident, you won't be able to hear it.
-Fights are FAR rarer than in hockey and generally much less violent.
+This is a sporting event and people do get pretty riled up, including us.
+There's a chance there might be strong language spoken in the heat of the moment, but unless you happen to be right near the incident, you won't be able to hear it.

 It all comes down to your decision, but we hope that information helps you in deciding.
-And we hope to see your family at one of our bouts!
+We hope to see your family at one of our bouts!